 Many thanks to JigmeDatse for the bug reports and other feedback, and to all my friends for the encouragement.

-See the read-me file inside the archive for contact information, or on Itch.
+See the read-me file inside the archive for contact information, or the itch.io page.